iso4free/spedit/README.md

 In Tools window select primary and secondary color, select tool for mouse drawing and change pen size.
 Pencil, Line, Rectangle, Filled Rectangle, Circle, Flood fill, Eraser and Pipette are currently available for drawing.

-You can select primary and secondary colors click on any color in palette with left (primary) or right (secondary) mouse buttons.
+You can select primary and secondary colors click on any color in palette with Left (forefround) or Ctrl+Left (background) mouse button.

-Also You can select any color just clickin' on primary or secondary colors with left button or set it to transparent clickin' by right mouse button.
+Also You can select any color just clickin'  directly on primary or secondary colors with left button to show Color dialog or set it to transparent clickin' by right mouse button.

 Use Pipette tool for select color from image (color will de selected from active layer).